 Read Full Transcript:

-Hello and welcome to the Farm Insurance Australia Rural News Wrap, Im Paige Estritori, and its Saturday, 22 November 2025.
+Hello and welcome to Farm Insurance Australia Rural News Wrap, Im Paige Estritori, and its Sunday, 28 December 2025.

 Thats the wrap.
-For clear help comparing cover and quick, free farm insurance quotes, head to farm-insurance.com.au.
-Stay safe out there, and Ill see you next week.
+For clear guidance and easy quotes on farm insurance — from buildings and machinery to crops and livestock — visit farm-insurance.com.au.
+Stay safe and see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.